hamidjhi/Url-Shortner/README.md

 # Url-Shortner
-this is a simple link shortner and redirecter.
+this is a simple link shortner and redirecter, uses redis. echo frame work.